-To adjust the throttle
+To Adjust the Throttle

 If the throttle valve leaks steam, it is necessary to take it off and grind the valve into the seat, or put on a new throttle valve.
 It may appear to leak, however, on account of the lever not being properly adjusted.
 There should be some tension on the throttle valve stem when the lever is locked in a closed position.
-There is a distance rol running from the body of the throttle valve stem.
-To increase the tension on the throttle valve stem.
-To increase the tension on the throttle whe help the properties of the properties of the properties of the properties of the value of the nut on the back side of the dasher, and take up on the nut on the brott side of the dasher until you get proper tension.
+There is a distance rod running from the body of the throttle valve through the dasher, parallel, and quite near to the throttle valve stem.
+To increase the tension on the throttle when the lever is back, loosen the nut on the back side of the dasher and take up on the nut on the front side of the dasher until you get proper